 - The final step for your relatives would be to undergo a medical checkup and obtain certain vaccinations before the family visa is issued

 Plain and simple, right?
 But it is not as simple as it looks at first sight, which is why it is highly recommended to seek the legal advice of a skilled family immigration attorney.
-Contact the Familia America Immigration law firm to get a free consultation about your case.
+Contact the Familia America Immigration law firm to get a consultation about your case.
 Call our offices at 801-656-9605 or fill out this contact form.
 Se habla Espanol.